13 September 2015

 Drawing of a Zi Mu Chong and its ammunition, from 'Wu Bei Zhi (《武備志》)'.

 Zi Mu Chong (子母銃, lit.
 'Mother and child gun'), also known as Zi Mu Pao (子母砲, lit.
 'Mother and child cannon'), Zi Mu Fei Pao (子母飛砲, lit.
 'Mother and child flying bomb'), and Jing Ying Pao (驚營砲, lit.
-'Camp-scaring bomb'), is a type of primitive hand mortar that utilises wooden sabot to reduce windage and propel a grenade at longer distance.
-Unlike Fei Meng Pao (飛礞砲), a similar weapon, the grenade fuse and the hand mortar have to be lit separately (although it is easily modifiable to use the same firing method as Fei Meng Pao, the reliability is questionable).
+'Camp-scaring bomb'), is a type of early hand mortar.
+Unlike Fei Meng Pao (飛礞砲), a closely related weapon, Zi Mu Pao utilises wooden sabot to reduce windage and to propel the grenade at longer distance, and its grenade have to be lit separately from the hand moretar (although it is easily modifiable to use the same firing method as Fei Meng Pao, the reliability is questionable).

-The grenade, known as Zi Mu Ping (子母瓶 lit.
-'Mother and child bottle'), consists of two primary components: a cast iron casing filled with explosive gunpowder and wrapped in thick paper (also to reduce windage), as well as a wooden rod with a spiral groove carved into it plus a slow match wrapped around the rod following the groove.
-The grooved wooden rod allows a much longer fuse to be used compared to common black powder grenade, as well as giving some measure of control over the time delay before detonation (i.e. increasing the amount of loops of the spiral groove allows a longer match to be used, thus delaying the detonation).
-To prevent the slow-burning match from setting off the grenade prematurely, the wooden rod is also wrapped in thick paper.
+Zi Mu Chong's grenade, known as Zi Mu Ping (子母瓶 lit.
+'Mother and child bottle'), consists of two primary components: a cast iron casing filled with explosive gunpowder and wrapped in thick paper to reduce windage, as well as a wooden fuse identical to that of Du Huo Fei Pao (毒火飛砲), which is a burning fuse winded along the threads of a screw-threaded wooden rod.
+The threads on the wooden rod allow a much longer fuse to be packed into a relatively small area, as well as giving some measure of control over time delay before detonation.
+To prevent the burning fuse from setting off the grenade prematurely, the wooden rod is also sealed inside a thick paper tube.

 This weapon should not be confused with another breech-loading matchlock gun of the same name, nor with Qing period name for breech-loading cannon.